root-project/root/README/ReleaseNotes/v632/index.md

 % ROOT Version 6.32 Release Notes
-% 2024-04-30
+% 2024-05-26
 <a name="TopOfPage"></a>

 ## Introduction

-ROOT version 6.32.00 is scheduled for release at the end of May 2024.
+ROOT version 6.32.00 was released on 28 May 2024.
 This release is a long term support one, ideal for inclusion in production or data taking software stacks of experiments.

 For more information, see: